Icehawk78/FrozenCookies/README.md

 # Known Issues

 - Currently will not ever buy or recommend buying the Sacrificial Rolling Pin.
-(Due to not modelling the cost of the Elder Pact as lost CPS.)
+(Due to not modelling the cost of the Elder Pact as lost CpS.)
-- Reports of people buying upgrades and having the cost deducted, but the purchase reverted has been noted.
-This is difficult to reproduce and _may_ have already been fixed, but that is not currently guaranteed.
-Recommend saving before making any large upgrade purchases, just in case.
-- Possibly other things?
+- Will not buy some other upgrades as well as they don't directly gain CpS

 # Contact Us!